crouvpony47/furdown/README.md

 __*__ As templates use the syntax much like that used for environment variables, you may get unexpected results if, say, %FILEPART% is an existing variable.

 **Other notes**:
-- You must login in GUI mode at least once before using batch/CLI mode.
+- You must login in GUI mode at least once before using batch/CLI mode unless the cookies/user-agent are provided using the environment variables.
 - For non-overridden parameters the value from a current configuration file (the same file used in GUI mode) is used.

 **Examples**: